jasonyueyang/mac-dev-setup/README.md

 code () { VSCODE_CWD="$PWD" open -n -b "com.microsoft.VSCode" --args $* ;}
 ```

-> :bulb: You can also create a shortcut to launch Sublime Text from command line:
+> :bulb: You can also create a shortcut to launch Sublime Text from command line.
+Then you can run Sublime with something like `sub foo.txt`.
 ```
 cd ~
 mkdir Bin